MrCatNerd/xab/README.md

 # __X11 Animated Background__

 > [!WARNING]
-> THIS PROJECT IS HIGHLY EXPERIMENTAL
+> THIS PROJECT IS EXPERIMENTAL

 > [!WARNING]
 > If you are using a picom compositor, using the `egl` backend is *highly* recommended

+> [!WARNING]
+> Performance currently kinda sucks, im trying my best

 ---